erbarratt/eoopc/README.md

 ### Private definition / source file

-The private definition file contains the actual logic and source code for all the declared items in both the _pub.h and _pri.h files.
+The private definition file contains the actual logic and source code for all the declared items in both the _pub.h and _class.h files.

 It requires access to both to prevent having to redeclare any members or functions.